 Automatic Dependent Surveillance is a surveillance technique in which aircraft automatically provide, via a data link, data derived from on-board navigation and position-fixing systems, including aircraft identification, four-dimensional position, and additional data as appropriate.
 There are two forms of ADS: broadcast ADS (ADS-B) and contract ADS (ADS-C).
-With ADS-B, aircraft broadcast positional data up to twice per second; the data may be used by ground systems (and other aircraft).
+With ADS-B, aircraft broadcast positional data every few seconds; the data may be used by ground systems (and other aircraft).
 With ADS-C, aircraft report directly to one or more ground systems with specified data at predetermined intervals (usually tens of minutes).